 That is not to say that advertising has not attempted, or even succeeded, at depicting aspects of a parental divorce and how it affects dads.
 However, the outlets that do succeed in depicting aspects of parental divorce and how it affects dads fail to capture the emotional distance that unfortunately can develop in a child’s relationship with their noncustodial parent.

-It does not necessarily dive into the emotional complexity and all of the baggage that stems from having a holiday based around an adult’s role of being a parent in a child’s life.
+The advertising does not necessarily dive into the emotional complexity and all of the baggage that stems from having a holiday based around an adult’s role of being a parent in a child’s life.

 Father’s Day statistics